The Interfaith Centre

 Faith: Roman Catholic

 Fr.
 Sajo Jacob was born in India and received his academic training in India and Canada.
 He has a master's degree in philosophy and other degrees in theological and spiritual disciplines.
-He is a priest of 16 years, served in different capacities like pastor, spiritual guide, mentor and leader.
-He is really excited to be the part of the team of chaplains serving SAIT.
+He is a priest of 16 years, served in different capacities like

-The Calgary Catholic Campus Ministry aims to provide opportunities for growth in faith and social commitments to students, faculty
+Fr.
+Sajo was appointed to serve as the chaplain for SAIT through the Calgary Catholic Campus Ministry, which aims to provide opportunities for growth in faith and social commitments to students, faculty

 Imam Fayaz Tilly

 Upon becoming a Hafiz (one who has successfully memorized the Qur'an and has been given certification by his teachers), he enrolled in the seven-year course of Islamic Sciences at Darul-Uloom.

 After completing his degree (masters equivalency) in 2002, he returned to Canada to serve the Muslim community of Calgary, Alberta.
 Imam Fayaz is the founder and director of Tahfeez-ul-Quran, a Quranic memorization program of Calgary.

 He serves as an Imam for the greater Calgary area.
 Imam Fayaz is certified and continues to pursue higher studies in general and family

 Contact Imam Fayaz by email, call 403.284.7385 or drop by the Interfaith Centre: Mondays, 1 - 3 pm